Householding · ·

 munching her pancake wrapped duck.

-My relatives showering her in red packets and compliments about her baby fat and constant smile.
+My relatives showering her in red pockets and compliments about her baby fat and constant smile.

-Her baby sister still on my breast or formula.
+Her baby sister still on my milk or formula.

-Every Chinese New Year our babies bounced around the banquet table from knee to knee:
+Every Chinese New Year our babies bounced around the banquet tables from knee to knee,

 My cousins, their wives now also mothers or expecting,